Sexual assault, exploitation, and harassment

 - Nonconsensual recording of sexual activity, invasion of sexual privacy, or distributing photographs of another person's intimate parts.

-- Unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
+- Unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature that is so severe, pervasive, and/or objectively offensive that it effectively denies a person equal access to the university's education programs or activities.

 - An instructor suggests that a higher grade might be given to a student if they submit to sexual advances.